Holy Trinity Greek Orthodox Church

 Festival Ads Available: Space is Waiting for You!

 The Festival Ad Book is back and it’s looking for your support.
 Please consider placing a business ad or a personal/family listing.
 Ads start at $175 for a quarter-page and go to $550 for a full-page, with premium color pages also available at higher prices.
 A patron line is available for only $50.
 Application Forms were included in the June-August edition of the Herald and can also be found at the church office window.
-Please be sure to share them with your favorite business establishments and ask them to support our church!
-For more information, please email [email protected]
+For more info, please email [email protected]

 Festival Aprons – Place Your Order Now!